You probably find it strange to find a page dedicated to a cap in the About Us section of our website.

 With that said, we should also specify that we do not use a screw cap for all our products.
-Some wines, in fact, need small amounts of oxygen to express themselves to the fullest, to smooth out tiny bumps and make it fully enjoyable.
+Some wines, in fact, need small amounts of oxygen to express themselves to the fullest and make it fully enjoyable.

 Finally, therefore, we absolutely do not want to say that the screw cap is the medicine to all the enological problems in the world, but it is certainly an effective vaccine that protects from many problems.